emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 ## Introduction

-This document will explain the basic concepts of parallel computing in R, with code examples to illustrate the concepts presented here.
+This document will explain the basic concepts of parallel computing in R, with code examples to illustrate them.
 The topics covered include:

 -   What is parallel computing?
 -   When can we use it?
 -   A little introduction to loops and maps in R (`for`, `lapply`, `map`...)
--   Ways to use parallelization in your code (`parallel`, `furrr`...)
+-   Ways to use parallelization in your code (`parallel`, `furrr`, `mirai`...)
 -   How to check if is worth the hassle

 ## What is parallel computing?